yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/skins/README.md

 ## Skin format
 A `Skin` is just a `zip` file with images used to override the MAME4iOS defaults.

+## Skin names
+The file name of the Skin is used as the display name in the select UI.
+Skins named with the ROMNAME, PARENT, or DRIVER of the currenly running game will be automaticaly selected.

 ## Skin version 1
 Version 1 only lets you change the default images, it **DOES NOT** let you change the size or position of the backgrounds or buttons.